 Quick Answer

-Key Comparison: Online banks and credit unions typically offer rates 0.50-1.00% higher than national bank averages.
+Key Comparison: Online banks and credit unions typically offer rates 0.50-1.50% higher than national bank averages -- the national average 1-year CD APY is just 1.97% per Bankrate.

 Key Takeaways

-- Online banks and credit unions offer rates 0.50-1.00% higher than national bank averages
+- Online banks and credit unions offer rates well above the 1.97% national 1-year average

 - A CD ladder strategy provides regular liquidity while capturing higher long-term yields